UMR-CNRS-7267/Metacongo_Paper/README.md

 # Trimming and filtering

-As mentioned in the materiel & methods section of the paper, we used fastp to trim and filter the raw reads.
+As mentioned in the material & methods section of the paper, we used fastp to trim and filter the raw reads.

 Here is the script used for that purpose: